 Can I pay my membership fee or other fees out of future rentals?

 Unfortunately we cannot debit membership fees or other fees from futures royalties.
 CFMDC is a member-driven organization and we depend on membership fees as part of our operating revenue.
-All filmmakers who wish to place work with the CFMDC must first become members.
+All filmmakers who wish to place work with the CFMDC become members.

 How and when do I receive royalties?